770 Comments

 The civil system does not work for us, in these worst situations where they are absolutely violating laws which give us supreme power over them.
 Which is why we must get them into the criminal side.

 Question, are you a lawyer who practices on the civil side?
-Lawyers get rich on the civil side and they (the vast majority, not withstanding they are a very few who will make the constitutional fight) do everything they can to ignore and/or undermine our Constitutional power.
+Lawyers get rich on the civil side and they (the vast majority, not withstanding there are a very few who will make the constitutional fight) do everything they can to ignore and/or undermine our Constitutional power.

 Mike Doyle's avatar